-For claiming a benefit, the approval of a member of the Benefits Approvers Group is also required.
-For this, the workflow group Benefits Approvers Group must have been created in SAP SuccessFactors Employee Central.
-For testing purposes, only, you can you can log on as Super Admin and use the Proxy Now option to proxy as a member of this group.

 Master Data, Organizational Data, and Other Data

 The organizational structure and master data of your company have been created in your system during implementation.
 The organizational structure reflects the structure of your company and includes the company, cost center and location in the system.
 The master data reflects employee specific data.